 In terms of personal highlights.
 I remember Dave Clarke dropping Eurythmics’ Sweet Dreams and the whole place went bananas – that was one of the epic moments.
 The whole festival was really emotional for everybody.
 I remember chatting to Melvin Benn of Mean Fiddler, who had a reputation for being a hard nosed kind of guy – even he was going ‘I haven’t seen anything like this before’.

 The punters were so appreciative that this could happen, they were so grateful.
 That underpinned the whole spirit of the day, that ‘we had waited so long’, and now it was a reality.

 Mr Spring, aka, Tim Hannigan, is a well-known character in Irish dance music, having been producing music since the late 80s, under names Mista Fantastic, Profundo Rosso and Nitrogen, and as part of the legendary Sound Crowd, alongside Mark Kavanagh (with whom he also ran Red Records).
 A long-time radio jock that earned his stripes on the pirate scene in the 90s, he’s now been working with 2FM for two decades, and currently produces and presents the Late Night Sessions for the station.
-At Homelands Ireland 1999, he played from 1.30pm to 2.30pm in the 2FM/Lush arena – his set from the day can be found here.
+At Homelands Ireland 1999, he played from 1.30pm to 2.30pm in the 2FM/Lush arena.

 A couple of years before Homelands, I moved to London, and started putting out a few tracks under the Mr Spring name.
 The name came from an acid track I made, called Mr Spring, the Acid King – it was supposed to be temporary, but then the label did some research and found out that ‘Mr Spring’ was the name of a sex toy.
 So it was nice and cheeky.